Understanding What Drives IBD &

 • poor sleep

-• tension patterns held in the body
+• long-standing tension patterns

-• pressure, conflict or challenging life events
+• conflict, pressure or major life events

 What Traditional IBD Advice Misses